chuv-ssrc/bam-server-scala/README.md

 1. The user ("name") is matched against the `users` table in the database to make sure he is registered.

-2. The app name ("iss") will be matched against the `apps` table in the database, so as to retreive the corresponding RSA public key.
+2. The app name ("iss") is matched against the `apps` table in the database, so as to retreive the corresponding RSA public key.

 3. The JWT is verified using the public key.